-We’ve put together a list of the very best events and trips you can look forward in spring 2018.
+We’ve put together a list of the very best events and spring cycling trips you can look forward in 2018.

 These aren’t just rides to make the most of the weather getting better, but experiences you can only have if you adventure abroad in the first few months of the year.